MOUMITASNIM/CSE470-Project---ApplyNext/HOW_IT_WORKS.md

 - Performance monitoring
 - User activity logging

-This document provides a high-level overview of how the Global Education Platform works.
+This document provides a high-level overview of how the ApplyNext Platform works.
 For technical details, please refer to the main README.md and codebase documentation.